 The Office of Undergraduate Academic Advising serves as a resource for all Fontbonne undergraduate students, including those interested in considering a change of major, minor, certification or concentration, a double major or dual degree.
-The office also assists undergraduates with institutional withdrawals and leaves of absence.
 The professional staff directly advises undecided students as well as all students who matriculate as either first-time, first-year or those transfers with fewer than 15 credits.
 They are additionally available for general questions.

 Students who are new to the university are especially encouraged to come by to make sure they are aware of academic policies and procedures, as well as services and opportunities available to them.
-More information can be found at www.fontbonne.edu/advising https://www.fontbonne.edu/academics/academic-services-support/
+More information can be found at www.fontbonne.edu/advising